Happy New Year to all my readers!

 And they arrived someplace worse…

-Next up for Probable Cause Publishing will be RAGE in May this year.
+Next up for Probable Cause Publishing will be RAGE later this year.
 Stay tuned…

 I’m thrilled to announce the tale of Raven and Amber can be told once more!